 Erected by Idaho Historical Society.
 (Marker Number 317.)

 Location.
 42° 4.388′ N, 112° 54.31′ W. Marker is near Keogh, Idaho, in Oneida County.
 Marker is on Interstate 84 at milepost 269, on the right when traveling north.
+Marker is located at the Rest Area near the Idaho/Utah border.
 Touch for map.
-Marker is located at the Rest Area near the Idaho/Utah border.
-Marker is in this post office area: Malad City ID 83252, United States of America.
+Marker is in this post office Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 15 miles of this marker, measured as the crow flies.
 Twin Springs Historic Site (approx. 15 miles away); Twin Springs (approx. 15 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 11, 2010, by Rebecca Maxwell of Boise, Idaho.
-This page has been viewed 1,434 times since then.
+It was originally submitted on July 11, 2010, by Rebecca Maxwell of Boise, Idaho.
+This page has been viewed 1,496 times since then and 14 times this year.
 Photos: 1, 2. submitted on July 11, 2010, by Rebecca Maxwell of Boise, Idaho. • Craig Swain was the editor who published this page.